ansenhuang/esmodules-webpack-plugin/README.md

 * Type: `Object`
 * Required: `false`

-Compile JavaScript for ESModules with this config, the plugin will inject any assets exclude `.js` that you compiled before, so we don't build assets twice.
+Compile JavaScript for ESModules with this config, the plugin will inject any assets exclude `.js` that you compiled before, so we won't build assets twice.

-**tips:** If `webpackConfig` wasn't undefined, `webpackOptions` would be ignored.
+**tips:** If `webpackConfig` is defined, `webpackOptions` will be ignored.

 ### `webpackOptions`

 * Type: `Object`
 * Required: `false`

-It also a webpackConfig for ESModules, but it will merge to defaultConfig which is based on our previous config, so it's flexible when you need to load some plugins or options.
+It also a webpackConfig for ESModules, the difference is that it will merge the defaultConfig which is based on previous config, so it's flexible when you need to load some plugins or options.

 ### `styleLoader`